microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

 ## Conclusion

-Completion of the steps from this document results in an Azure Devops Repo initialized with carefully selected Cobalt Infrastructure as code templates along with a CI/CD pipeline ready for multi-stage deployments.
  Recommended next step is to either reference containerized applications by their image name from within a Cobalt template in order to run a deployment or to employ this repo as ground truth for acceptable patterns and versioning across the organization.